-“Sure,” she said, not knowing what it meant and trying not to care.
-She’d be even freer when she found a job and could move away from home.
+“Sure,” she said, not knowing what kind of beer that meant and trying not to care.
+She’d be even freer when she found a job and moved away from home.
 She was through with the confinement of living with her parents.
-They were so controlling and much too religious for her young and freethinking mind.
+They were so controlling and much too religious for her free-thinking mind.

-His eyes moved down her long slender neck as he made his private plans for later in the night.
-She was young and had a long, lean body.
-She was only slightly curved but that was okay with him.
+His eyes moved down her long, slender neck as he made his private plans for later in the night.
+She had a long, lean body, only slightly curved, but that was okay with him.
+She wasn’t much younger than he was, but he knew she’d be putty in his more-experienced, all grown up, twenty-year-old hands.
 He liked the packaging; he liked the face; he liked the game.

-“Sure,” she said, smiling and wishing she could at least sound a little more sophisticated.
+“Sure,” Mabel said, smiling and wishing she could at least sound a little more sophisticated.

 “Mabel.”
 She still hadn’t thought of anything sophisticated to say.

 He turned in his seat to face her, bringing a muscled arm to rest on the bar between them, his hand close to but not touching hers.
 His other arm was on the back of her chair.
 “That’s a dynamite outfit.”
 He was close and talking real low.

 “Thank you.”
 Now, she couldn’t think of anything to say, sophisticated or not.
 None of her prepared lines came to mind.
 She hadn’t expected to be so nervous and resisted the urge to tug at her skirt.